caleb531/automata/README.md

 above).

-Also note that the first yielded state is always the DTM's initial state (before any input has been read) and the last yielded state is always the DTM's final state (after all input has been read).
+Also note that the first yielded state is always the DTM's initial state (before any input has been read), and the last yielded state is always the DTM's final state (after all input has been read).
 If the string is rejected by the DTM, the method still raises a `RejectionException`.

+#### DTM.accepts_input(self, input_str)

+The `accepts_input()` method reads an input string into the DTM like `read_input()` does, except it returns a boolean instead of returning a state or raising an exception.
+That is, it always returns `True` if the input is accepted by the DTM, and it always returns `False` if the input is rejected.

 #### DTM.validate(self)